 It is believed that only one bunch caused the exposure: Maximum dose is 14Gy in cell 9.

-This incident is due to human failure.
+This incident is due to human error.
 As a consequence awareness of operators has been and still is increased by more instructions.

 Similar incidents should be avoided but cannot be 100% excluded in future.